hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 !!! important

     Use domain names in private networks only because public networks require using IP addresses.
     This is an early access feature.
 Some functionality may be updated before the feature is fully released.

-You can use DNS when using Kubernetes in a private permissioned network to ensure you can reconnect to containers if they restart with a new IP address.
+Use DNS with a trusted DNS provider in private networks because of limitations where IP addresses can change.
+For example, when using Kubernetes pods.

 ### Xdns-update-enabled